AaronTraas/Notes/Recipes/Pancakes.md

 ingredients: [eggs, flour, buttermilk]
 authors: [aaron]
 ---
 # Buttermilk Pancakes

 The quantity is for 3-4 people.
 Double it if more, or if teenagers are hangry.
 ## Ingredients:

-  * 1 cups all-purpose flour
+  * 1 cup all-purpose flour
-  * 1 teaspoons baking powder
+  * 1 teaspoon baking powder
   * ½ teaspoon baking soda
   * ½ teaspoon salt
   * 1½ tablespoons sugar
-  * 1 large eggs
+  * 1 large egg
   * 1½ cups buttermilk
-  * 2 tablespoons unsalted butter, melted, plus ½ teaspoon for griddle
+  * 2 tablespoons unsalted butter, melted

 ## Directions:

   1. Heat oven to 175°F.
   2. Whisk together dry ingredients (flour, baking powder, baking soda, and salt) in a medium bowl.
-  3. Whisk together wet ingredients (eggs, buttermilk, sugar, and 4 tablespoons butter) in a seperate bowl (or better, a large measuring cup with a spout).
+  3. Whisk together wet ingredients (eggs, buttermilk, sugar, and 4 tablespoons butter) in a separate bowl (or better, a large measuring cup with a spout).
   4. Add the wet ingredients to the dry ingredients, whisk together until just combined.
 Batter should have small to medium lumps.
   5. Test griddle by sprinkling a few drops of water on it.
 If water bounces and spatters off griddle, it is hot enough.
 Using a pastry brush, brush remaining ½ teaspoon of butter onto griddle.
 Wipe off excess.
   6. Pour half-cup doses of batter on to the pan, in pools 2 inches away from one other.
 When pancakes have bubbles on top and are slightly dry around edges,  flip over.
 Cook until golden on bottom.